- Fashion and Beauty

 Twill weaves are also stronger than plain waves.
 They are highly unlikely to stretch or lose their shape.
 While a good plain weave with a high thread count is stable and the threads won’t move, a twill weave is more stable.

-The forth option is to buy fabric with a high thread count, a twill weave, and pure cotton.
+Still another optio is to buy fabric with a high thread count, a twill weave, and 100% cotton.
 The LA fashion district has many stores that stock a large range of fabric.

 Every item of clothing should have a small label inside that details the fabric.
 If the fabric isn’t 100% cotton, then don’t buy the jeans if you aren’t okay with it stretch.
 The label won’t tell you the thread count, but I don’t think it a bad idea to begin to ask our lawmakers to legislate that our clothing also gives an indication of thread count.
 The label also won’t determine the weave, but you can make yourself familiar with the difference between a plain wave and a twill weave, so can tell this at a glance when shopping.